 By analyzing the properties in the data in real-time, markerless AR allows virtual 3D objects to be positioned in the real image environment.
 This form of assistance is based on the hardware of any smartphone, such as the camera, GPS, or accelerometer, among other things, with augmented reality software filling in the gaps.

 Due to current technological developments in cameras, sensors, and AI algorithms.
 As a result, it works with the digital data collected by these sensors, which can record a physical location in real-time.

 Markerless analysis scans the surroundings and creates relevant maps to insert virtual objects using simultaneous localization and mapping (SLAM).

-SLAM marker-less image tracking scans the environment and develops maps of where to place virtual objects in 3D, even if they are not in the user’s field of view, do not move when the user moves, and does not require the user to scan fresh images.
+SLAM marker-less image tracking scans the environment and develops maps of where to place virtual objects in 3D, even if they are not in the user’s field of view, does not move when the user moves and does not require the user to scan fresh images.

 Less of a location-based marker, the goal of augmented reality is to combine 3D virtual items in the physical space where the user is located.
 This technology uses an intelligent device’s location and sensors to place a virtual object in the intended location or point of interest.